Conditional logic enables you to create dynamic form paths that guide respondents to relevant pages based on their responses.

 Hide button to disable completion

-, you can prevent respondents from submitting your form by hiding the submit button.Redirect to different URLs and Tally forms
+, you can prevent respondents from submitting your form by hiding the submit button or the button to proceed to the next page.Redirect to different URLs and Tally forms

 You can redirect respondents to different websites, landing pages, or Tally forms upon form completion.
 For this, you’ll need to use conditional logic and calculated fields.